-Children's Trust serves as:
+Children's Trust serves as the:

-- 1) the state lead for the South Carolina Home Visiting Consortium (SCHVC), which convenes all home visiting program and model leads along with several other early childhood, comprehensive systems service providers; - 2) the state affiliate for Prevent Child Abuse South Carolina; - 3) the state affiliate for KIDS COUNT; a program of the Annie E. Casey Foundation; - 4) the lead for the state's Adverse Childhood Experiences Initiative.
+- 1) the state lead for the South Carolina Home Visiting Consortium (SCHVC), which convenes all home visiting program and model leads along with several other early childhood, comprehensive systems service providers; - 2) the state affiliate for Prevent Child Abuse South Carolina; - 3) the state affiliate for KIDS COUNT; a program of the Annie E. Casey Foundation; - 4) the state lead for the National Family Support Network and Family Resource Centers; - 5) the lead for the state's Adverse Childhood Experiences Initiative.

 Maternal, Infant and Early Childhood Home Visiting (MIECHV) is a federal grant administered by Children's Trust in South Carolina to coordinate the federal investment and delivery of voluntary home visiting services.
 Home visiting models improve health, development and early learning; promote prevention of child abuse and neglect; and provide support services for children and families.
-Children's Trust funds the three home visiting program models: Healthy Families America, Parents as Teachers, and Nurse-Family Partnership.
+Children's Trust funds three evidence-based home visiting program models: Healthy Families America, Parents as Teachers, and Nurse-Family Partnership.

-We partnered with 15 local organizations to serve parents and their infants in 36 counties.
+We partnered with 16 local organizations to serve parents and their infants in 39 counties.
 To ensure our partners have the skills they need to be successful, we provide robust professional development, including network meetings, a leadership academy and performance measure workshops.

 The Strengthening Families Program (SFP) is an evidence-based program that works with families with children ages 6 to 11 to develop positive discipline practices, stay resilient in tough times, reduce conflict, improve communications and parenting skills, and assist children with social skills, relationships, and school performance.
 Participants complete a 14-session weekly program.
 The sessions, which typically begin with a family meal and last 2.5 hours, include parents and children meeting separately to work with group leaders before coming together for shared activities to finish.
 The skills are then reinforced through weekly home practice assignments.
-SFP had an 80% graduation rate this year.

 Positive Parenting Program/Triple P offers practical strategies for parents to manage their child's behavior.
 The Triple P system offers a suite of interventions of increasing intensity, ensuring flexibility to meet the needs of families and communities.
 Triple P is designed to normalize the concept of seeking parenting support, give caregivers the confidence and skills to be self-sufficient and manage problems independently, and provide communities with population-level early interventions to prevent child maltreatment.
+We've worked to scale Triple P services in Georgetown, Greenville, and Spartanburg counties.
+Our support may include funding, coaching, and training.